smart-on-fhir/cumulus-library-kidney-transplant/RUNNING.md

 Take note of the new URL, you'll need to know the Label Studio project ID later (the number after `/projects/` in the URL).

-Also note that as pydantic models for this are directly related to the complex label studio interface above.
-As versions of the models in use are updated, make sure to update the Label Studio interface as needed.

 ## 7. Upload Highlighted Notes to Label Studio

 - Review the Cumulus ETL [upload-notes docs](https://docs.smarthealthit.org/cumulus/etl/chart-review.html)